cake-contrib/Cake.Issues.PullRequests.AzureDevOps/examples.md

 This example shows how to write issues as comments to a Team Foundation Server (TFS) or Visual Studio Team Services (VSTS) pull request while using repository information.

-For determing the remote repository URL and source branch of the pull request you need the [Cake.Git] addin:
+To determine the remote repository URL and source branch of the pull request you need the [Cake.Git] addin:

 ```csharp
 #addin "Cake.Git"